All Episodes

 I want all of you to get up out of your chairs.

-I want you to get up right now and go to the window, open it, and stick your head out and yell, I'm mad as hell, and I'm not going to take this anymore.
+I want you to get up right now and go to the window, open it, and stick your head out and yell, I'm mad as hell and I'm not going to take this anymore.

-Get up, go to your windows, open them and stick your head out and yell, I'm mad as hell, and I'm not going to take this anymore.
+I want you to get up right now, get up, go to your windows, open them and stick your head out and yell, I'm mad as hell and I'm not going to take this anymore.

 Love it.